cdmacfadyen/faces/notes.md

 Question - Are we doing the shading calculation at the vertices and then averaging that colour across the face of the triangle?
+Yes.

+Since the viewpoint is infinitely far away the viewing direction vector is going to be (0,0,1).
+Could be (0,0,-1) lets check the lecture notes.

+Lectures have wi as (0,0,1) and intensity as 3.

 ## Engineering
 So we have the face offsets and